kryptogo/jobs/README.md

 - The ingenuity to think of new ways to test and break the product
 - Understanding of Internet concepts, protocols, and technologies
 - Desire to continuously learn, problem-solve and acquire new skills with cutting-edge technology

-**Nice to Have**:

-- A strong practicing interest in the crypto space OR personal or professional experience investing and trading securities through online platforms
-- High comfort level and experience with Git

 ---